-TLC has identified specific landscapes in the region as Conservation Initiatives to focus our conservation efforts: Chatham County Working Lands, Deep River, Johnston County Farmland, Marks Creek , Neuse River Lowgrounds , New Hope Creek, and the Upper Neuse Clean Water Initiative.
+TLC has identified specific landscapes in the region as Conservation Initiatives to focus our conservation efforts: Chatham County Working Lands, Deep River, Johnston County Farmland, Jordan Lake One Water, Marks Creek , Neuse River Lowgrounds , New Hope Creek, and the Upper Neuse Clean Water Initiative.
 These special areas provide the region with important benefits as conserved land, including clean water, natural habitats, local farms and food, and places to connect with nature.

 In addition to our Targeted Initiatives, TLC is making significant conservation efforts in special project areas along the Haw and Rocky Rivers.

 One of the most effective ways to protect drinking water sources is to conserve the upstream land, streams, and creeks.
 Forests, wetlands, and open fields slow down rain and runoff, giving water time to filter gradually and naturally through the soil.
 This Jordan Lake Watershed Conservation Strategy provides a framework for protecting drinking water supply resources through land protection.

 During 2018-2019, JLOW partners and stakeholders undertook a planning process to design a land conservation strategy using the best available science and geographic data to identify land protection priorities.
 The results in an enhanced Geographic Information Systems (GIS)-based Watershed Protection Model that spatially identifies prioritized locations to invest in land conservation.